 Use of Funds

-Grants can be used for energy efficiency and conservation programs and projects community wide, as well as renewable energy installations on government buildings.
-Activities eligible for use of funds include:
+Grants were used for energy efficiency and conservation programs and projects community wide, as well as renewable energy installations on government buildings.
+Activities that were eligible for use of funds included:

 - Building energy audits and retrofits